 - 1 1/2 tablespoon diced fresh Italian Parsley

-- Following the directions on the pasta package, bring water to a boil in a large pot for the pasta.
-While the water is coming to a boil, begin preparing the sauce below.
-Add the pasta to cook when the water has reached a boil.
+Following the directions on the pasta package, prepare the pasta.
+While the water is coming to a boil, begin preparing the sauce below (Step 2).

-- In a large skillet over medium-high heat, heat the olive oil until the surface is shimmering.
-Add the sausages and sauté until begin to brown.
+In a large skillet over medium-high heat, heat the olive oil until the surface is shimmering.
+Add the sausage slices and sauté until begin to brown.